I just paid off a house that I got on land contract. How do I add it to my credit report?

 Submitted by Renee K.

 This is a great question.
 Before your question, no one has ever asked me about this, so thank you for letting me get this info out!
-I consulted with my friend and colleague Tina Marie, who knows a lot about land contracts.

 What’s a land contract?